Spain–Ukraine relations

 Relations between Spain and Ukraine were established in January 1992, some time after the Ukrainian independence.
-Spain is a member of NATO and the European Union, which Ukraine applied for in 2022.
+Spain is a member of NATO and the European Union, both of which Ukraine applied for in 2022.
 Both nations are members of the Council of Europe.

 History

 Precedents

 During the Thirty Years' War (1618-1648), the Ukrainian Cossacks participated on the side of the Spanish-Portuguese Catholic alliance against the Protestant coalition supported by the Tsardom of Russia and the Ottoman Empire.

 During the Spanish Civil War (1936-1939), Ukrainian brigades recruited from the Western Communists fought on the Republican side.
 Spanish nationalists led by Franco were supported by former soldiers of Ukrainian People's Republic who lost their homeland in the fight against communism.

 Diplomatic relations

 Spain and Ukraine established formal diplomatic relations on 30 January 1992.
 Soon after, in February 1992, Spain opened a permanent diplomatic mission in Kyiv.
 Both countries signed a Treaty of Friendship and Cooperation which entered into force in August 1997.

 Ukrainian President Petro Poroshenko and Spanish Prime Minister Pedro Sánchez in La Moncloa during the first visit to Spain in June 2018.

 Programs exist which welcome Ukrainian children in Spanish families during the period of school holidays and the presence of an important colony of Ukrainian citizens in Spain.

 In 2020, the Spanish Ministry of Agriculture, Fisheries and Food and the Ukrainian Ministry of Economic Development, Trade and Agriculture signed a memorandum of understanding seeking to increase collaboration in the scope of agriculture and food industry.